irom77/repvpn/README.md

 # repvpn

-Initial repvpn in Pythn - ping devices and keep results in mongodb (moved to repvpn2 and JS)
+Initial repvpn in Python - ping devices and keep results in mongodb (moved to repvpn2 and JS)